dineshchhantyal/chart_gizmo/docs/cli/bubble.md

 - `--height`: Height of chart in pixels
 - `--title`: Chart title
 - `--bubble_label_column`: Column for bubble labels
-- `--tooltip_column`: Column to use for bubble tooltips on hover
+- `--tooltip_columns`: **One or more columns to use for bubble tooltips on hover.** Accepts single comma-separated string.